 If you experience a racing heart, flutter, or your heart seems to skip beats, it could indicate a condition called atrial fibrillation.
-This condition isn't usually dangerous on its own, but it can increase your risk for stroke, heart failure, and other severe conditions.
+This condition isn’t usually dangerous on its own, but it can increase your risk for a stroke, heart failure, and other severe conditions.
 The skilled team at Peak Heart & Vascular can diagnose and treat atrial fibrillation and flutter so you can avoid long-term health complications.
-To schedule an appointment with an experienced provider, call the Laveen, Sun City West, or Surprise, Arizona, office today, or book online.
+To schedule an appointment with an experienced provider, call the Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, office today, or book online.

 Atrial fibrillation describes a type of arrhythmia, or irregular heartbeat, in which the upper chambers of the heart, or atrium, become out-of-sync with the ventricle, or lower heart chambers.
 Atrial fibrillation usually causes an elevated heart rate and may cause additional symptoms such as:

 - Dizziness or lightheadedness

 Atrial fibrillation usually isn’t life-threatening, but it can increase your risk for severe complications, including blood clots, stroke, and heart failure.
 If you’ve experienced an occasional episode, you might not need medical treatment; however, frequent episodes and atrial fibrillation that doesn’t stop on its own require evaluation and treatment from a trusted expert at Peak Heart & Vascular.